-As part of the need to strengthen voices for local government service delivery and autonomy, Social Development Integrated Centre (Social Action) with the support of UNDEF organized a two day capacity building workshop for Civil Society Organizations and Community Groups on NEEDS Assessment for Community Development & Service Delivery in Local Government Areas in Nigeria.
+As part of the need to strengthen voices for local government service delivery and autonomy, Alone (Alone) with the support of UNDEF organized a two day capacity building workshop for Civil Society Organizations and Community Groups on NEEDS Assessment for Community Development & Service Delivery in Local Government Areas in Nigeria.
 The meeting was held at Orchid Hotel in Asaba, the capital of Delta State.

 The resource persons who spoke at the event gave practical presentation on how the citizens could participate in the campaign for good service delivery in the local governments to foster visible developments no matter how small.
 These include

 - Advocacy techniques and tools for effective advocacy